Chapter 15: Janet, Andrea, and Ethan get attacked by a pack of bewitched wolves.

-Andrea stopped in a clearing to catch her breath and get her bearings.
-Janet stopped and took the opportunity to slip the heavy backpack off for a few moments.
+Andrea stopped in a clearing, to catch her breath and get her bearings.
+Janet halted and took the opportunity to slip the heavy backpack off for a few moments.
 Ethan caught up to them and they exchanged concerned looks.
 He was sweating profusely and appeared to have a stitch in his side.
 If he couldn’t keep up, there was no way they could prop him up and run.
 Ethan saw their worried expressions and hastened to reassure them.
 Janet was about to argue when she became cognizant of the stealthy sounds of the pack’s pursuit.

 “I don’t want to alarm anyone but the pack is right on our heels.
 How much further is the car Andrea?”

 “I think it’s just over there a ways.”